KathrynDH/kathryndh.github.io/README.md

 ## My Portfolio - Kathryn H.

-This is a work in progress.
-A place for me to collect projects that I've done and other items of interest.
+This is a place for me to collect projects that I've done and other items of interest.
 I will be adding to this site over time.

 ### IBM Coursera Data Science Capstone Project
 #### Description